 Like lump-sum alimony payments, other types of court orders pertaining to assets that were dispensed at the time of the initial court decree can only be modified if it can be shown that one party obtained those assets fraudulently.

-If you need to petition for a post-judgment modification, an experienced family law attorney can help.
+If you need to petition for a post-judgment modification, our family law attorney can help.
 Contact us for a free case evaluation.

 If you and the other party in the agreement both agree to the modification, the process can generally be handled without both parties having to appear in court.
 However, a judge will need to see and approve the change in order for it to be legally enforceable.